blazejrzepa/fragment-ui-public/apps/www/app/docs/governance/policy-bundles/content.md

 **Purpose:** Fundamental design system rules for all components

 **When to use:**
-- Applied by default in Studio (soft warnings)
+- Applied by default during development (soft warnings)
 - Always included in Submissions and Releases
 - Minimum quality standards for all components